rbisdorff/Digraph3/docSphinx/tutorial.rst

                            'objectives', 'criteria',
 			   'weightPreorder', 'NA', 'evaluation']

-Potential *decision actions*, in our case here, are the 75 THE best-ranked *Computer Science Departments*, all of them located at world renowned Institutions, like the *California Institute of Technology*, the *Swiss Federal Institute of Technology Zurich*, the *Technical University München*, the *University of Oxford* or the *National University of Singapore* (see :numref:`thecsActions` below).
+Potential *decision actions*, in our case here, are the 75 THE best-ranked *Computer Science Departments*, all of them located at world renowned Institutions, like *California Institute of Technology*, *Swiss Federal Institute of Technology Zurich*, *Technical University München*, *University of Oxford* or the *National University of Singapore* (see :numref:`thecsActions` below).

-Instead of using prefigured :code:`Digraph3` show methods, readily available for inspecting such a *PerformanceTableau* instance, we will illustrate below how to write small Python scripts for printing out its content.
+Instead of using prefigured :code:`Digraph3` show methods, readily available for inspecting *PerformanceTableau* instances, we will illustrate below how to write small Python scripts for printing out its content.

 .. code-block:: pycon
    :name: thecsActions